Vedavyaas/Vsprout/README.md

 **New feature:** History tab and Notes tab with H2 database support in backend logic — released on July 23

+**New feature:** History and notes tab with permanent storage capablity - released in July 25

 ---

 ## Prerequisites